 Earned income credit.
 Even if you maintain a household in Puerto Rico that is your principal home and the home of your qualifying child, you cannot claim the earned income credit on your U.S. tax return.
-This credit is available only if you maintain the household in the United States.
+This credit is available only if you maintain the household in the United States or you are serving on extended active duty in the Armed Forces of the United States.